Emissions reporting

 naturemade star

-The “naturemade star” sustainability criteria has been developed by the Association for Environmentally Sound Energy (VUE) in Switzerland.
-The criteria covers the entire process, from the production and delivery of substrates, to feeding the biomethane into the grid.
-More details can be found here
+The “naturemade star” sustainability criteria have been developed by the Association for Environmentally Sound Energy (VUE) in Switzerland.
+The criteria cover the entire process, from the production and delivery of substrates, to feeding the biomethane into the grid.
+More details can be found here.

 No Sustainability Criteria Met

-Where RGGOs are imported from registries outside the UK it is possible that neither the NDRHI or the ISCC Sustainability Criteria will have been met, however the GGCS will have taken steps to assure ourselves that the gas meets our definition of a Green Gas within our Scheme Rules.
+Where RGGOs are imported from registries outside the UK it is possible that neither the NDRHI nor the ISCC Sustainability Criteria will have been met; however, the GGCS will have taken steps to assure ourselves that the gas meets our definition of a Green Gas within our Scheme Rules.

 Founder Partners and Associate Members: